kshitija236/Employees-Attrition-Analysis/README.md

 ## Observations
 1. From the feature importance it was seen that our engineered features i.e. "TenurePerJob", "CompRatioOverall" and "YearsWithoutChange" have higher importance values compared to many of the other given features.
 Thus it is concluded that feature engineering was successful.
 2. Using SMOTE oversampling helped in improving model's predictions.
 Earlier models were biased towards predicting majority class only, after using SMOTE this is no longer the case.
-3. Hyperparamter tuning using grid search resulted in improved ROC score on validation set from 59% to 69%.